 However, I think the issues of the NT partner are sufficiently unique that it merits careful study independent of conventional classification.
 There is typically no singular “traumatic event.”
 There is, instead, an ongoing traumatic context; an ongoing poverty of intimacy coupled with poor communication.
 The struggle of the NT partner is not one of being deliberately afflicted.
 It’s more like being inadvertently deprived.

-with, as you can see, a nod to the Cassandra Syndrome (“the other half of Asperger’s Syndrome…the new Cassandra Workshop”).
+I think Aspergers thought leader Maxine Aston nailed it when she proposed the term Affective Deprivation Disorder (AfDD) with, as you can see, a nod to the Cassandra Syndrome (“the other half of Asperger’s Syndrome…the new Cassandra Workshop”).
 I like how Maxine describes her conception of AfDD:

 Unlike other Axis I diagnoses and corresponding to the proposed category of Relational Disorders, AfDD is not an enduring disorder of the self stemming from childhood deprivation, emotional trauma, or congenital defect, but rather is a relationship-dependent condition generated by the operation of low emotional-intelligence or alexithymia (lack of emotional awareness) in one or both partners of a relationship.